ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer. Use the menu to see other pages.

 Learn more about the basics of chemotherapy and preparing for treatment .
 The medications used to treat GTD are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .

 Getting care for symptoms and side effects

 GTD and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the tumor, an important part of medical care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the tumor, an important part of medical care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with her physical, emotional, and social needs.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

 Remission and the chance of recurrence

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 If GTD does return after the original treatment, it is called recurrent.
 It may come back in the uterus (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).